ndarr/bert-poem-regressor/README.md

 # BERT poem regressor
-BERT model trained for predicting scores for various categories given poetry
+BERT model trained for predicting scores for various categories given poetry.
+Both notebooks are best run in Google Collaboratory but can be also used locally with a Jupyter runtime.